microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_k8s/aks_hybrid/aks_edge_essentials_full_akri/_index.md

 ## Akri deployment

 This scenario deploys Akri and it is used to discover ONVIF cameras that are connected to the same network as your AKS Edge Essentials cluster, in this instance a mock ONVIF camera is deployed as a container.
-These steps helps you get started using Akri to discover IP cameras through the ONVIF protocol and use them via a video broker that enables you to consume the footage from the camera and display it in a web application.
+These steps help you get started using Akri to discover IP cameras through the ONVIF protocol and use them via a video broker that enables you to consume the footage from the camera and display it in a web application.

 First, verify that Akri can discover the camera, it should be seen as one Akri instance that represents the ONVIF camera: